-Please refer to the immunisation form for full details, but basically you have to complete all of your immunisations with the exception of your second Hepatitis A vaccination and your third Hepatitis B vaccination.
+Please refer to the immunisation form (on FLO) for full details, but basically you have to complete all of your immunisations with the exception of your second Hepatitis A vaccination and your third Hepatitis B vaccination.
 These vaccinations still need to be completed, but you should use a separate form for them.
 The forms are available from the Paramedic Office or via FLO.

 Will the University cover the costs of my blood tests and consultation(s) with my medical provider?